If the future is connected, the Zynq UltraScale+ RFSoC is a crystal ball.

 |Programmable Device + DC Subsystem||18W||25W||27W|

 Including ADCs and DACs in the 16nm UltraScale+ MPSoC replaces the need for separate converters, transceivers and other signal conditioning equipment, realizing up to a 50-75 percent reduction in SWaP costs.
 The outmoded analog optical line-out has been replaced with an Ethernet port, improving network capacity, scale, and performance, while Soft-decision Forward Error Correction (SD-FEC) cores help the device meet 5G and DOCSIS 3.1 standards.

 The Zynq UltraScale+ RFSoC has tremendous potential for applications in aerospace and the military, as well as consumer-focused wireless networks, and is currently the only RFSoC in production today.
 It leverages FPGA programmable logic to enable powerful and portable, low power RF signal processing, and DornerWorks engineers like Kubascik are already experimenting with tools like Matlab, Simulink, and C/C++ to create HDL and VHDL models.

-We’ve launched many successful FPGA and MPSoC projects with the help of trusted partners like Xilinx, and we’re one of three Xilinx Premier Partners in North America offering design services, now putting those services to work on the leading edge of connected technology with the release of the Zynq UltraScale+ RFSoC.
+We’ve launched many successful FPGA and MPSoC projects with the help of trusted partners like AMD, and we’re one of very few AMD Premier Adaptive Computing Partners in North America offering design services, now putting those services to work on the leading edge of connected technology with the Zynq UltraScale+ RFSoC.
 Contact us to learn how you can take advantage of the RFSoC’s capabilities in your own system, and get your next project started today!